jr645920/fitness-gui/README.md

 2. If you downloaded the .zip, make sure to unblock the Form1 and Form2 files.
 This can be done by right clicking on the .resx files, going to properties, and checking "unblock".

-3. In Visual Studio, open the solution in the file, press start and have fun!
+3. In Visual Studio, open the solution in the file (sometimes this needs to be done multiple times), and press start.